 4.1 Acknowledging the presence of values in research

 A book written to illustrate how underlying value systems shape individuals’ approaches to complex global challenges unwittingly uses agricultural research as its backdrop: The Wizard and the Prophet75 explores the worldviews of Norman Borlaug and William Vogt, two white, Western men coming from divergent backgrounds, as they work on agricultural topics during the 20th century.
 Borlaug, raised on a Midwestern US farm, experienced a rural transformation born from the introduction of tractors and was trained as a scientist through US Land Grant agricultural programs.
 These experiences likely informed his approach to problems: Borlaug researched ways to leverage technology to increase food production, an effort that contributed to a larger collection of innovations referred to as the Green Revolution and for which Borlaug won a Nobel Peace Prize76.
 Vogt also began his life in a rural area, but moved to the city and witnessed the urban development of the natural areas he associated with his childhood.
 He studied languages and moved into science by way of managing a bird sanctuary near his childhood home.
 Vogt’s research emphasized the need to live within ecological limits rather than increase food production, and he formally developed the concept of ecological carrying-capacity77 as well as a model for environmental activism that is still used today.
 Borlaug and Vogt were both scientists, but their divergent approaches and conclusions were strongly shaped by their experiences and training.
 Their differing motivations do not invalidate their work, but rather demonstrate how multiple valid, but values-informed truths can co-exist.
 As scientists, we must accept that our training socializes us to value certain processes or outcomes in research.
+ADD MORE HERE FOR THE REVIEWER?
 Data Feminism encourages interrogation of these passively inherited values and the attendant limitations these values place on our ability to ‘see’ the multiple, valid ways of approaching agricultural problems.
 Scientists who are able to acknowledge and navigate the existence of multiple truths are better equipped to provide solutions that do not preferentially disadvantage vulnerable groups78 and are better able to bring clarity to complex topics79–81.

 4.2 The importance of diverse framings